Click on button above to view MS Watches/Warnings/Special Wx Statements.

 WEDNESDAY

-Mostly sunny.
-A slight chance of showers and thunderstorms in the afternoon.
-Highs in the upper 90s.
-Chance of rain 20 percent.
-Heat index values up to 110.
+Showers likely in the morning, then showers likely with a slight chance of thunderstorms in the afternoon.
+Highs in the lower 80s.
+Chance of rain 70 percent.

 WEDNESDAY NIGHT